— I'm Jeremy Hitchcock, a Backend Developer.

 - Manna A short story on what is envisioned on high level AI.
 Recommended to me by the sysadmin at my first software developer job.
 It was a formative piece that got me really interested into computer science.

 - SUBJECT-28 Original production art used in the creation of Katsuhiro Otomo's 'Akira' (1988).
-One of my favorite movies, it really got me into anime more so than the typical Miyazaki movies.
+One of my favorite movies, it really got me into anime.